Frequently Asked Questions (FAQ)

 Since the Scratch Team is responsible for moderation, we have access to all content stored on the Scratch website - including unshared projects.
-If you prefer to work on projects in complete privacy, you can use Scratch 1.4.
-(An offline editor for Scratch 2.0 will be available by the end of June 2013.)
+If you prefer to work on projects in complete privacy, you can use either the Scratch 2 offline editor (beta) or Scratch 1.4.

 Remixing and Copying

 When a Scratcher makes a copy of someone else’s project and modifies it to add their own ideas (for example, by changing scripts or costumes), the resulting project is called a "remix."
 Every project shared to the Scratch website can be remixed.
 We consider even a minor change to be a valid remix, as long as credit is given to the original project creator and others who made significant contributions to the remix.

 Why does the Scratch Team require that all projects be “remixable”?

 We believe that viewing and remixing interesting projects is a great way to learn to program, and leads to cool new ideas.
 That’s why the source code is visible for every project shared to the Scratch website.